matthewrdev/building-addins-for-xamarin-studio/README.md

 For example, the source editor addin in Xamarin Studio exposes the *Extension Path* `/MonoDevelop/SourceEditor2/ContextMenu/Editor` that let's third parties inject commands into the right click context menu.
 In our manifest (discussed later) we can declare new extension paths for third parties and/or inject new behaviour into other extension paths.

-An in-depth discussion on the extension model is beyond the scope of this tutorial; for in-depth information please read the [Mono Extensino Model documentation](http://www.mono-project.com/archived/introduction_to_monoaddins/#the-extension-model).
+An in-depth discussion on the extension model is beyond the scope of this tutorial; for in-depth information please read the [Mono Extension Model documentation](http://www.mono-project.com/archived/introduction_to_monoaddins/#the-extension-model).

 ## Installing the Addin Maker
 Let's get started by installing the Addin Maker into Xamarin Studio.